MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 - Data is encrypted at-rest by using tde and backup encryption
 - Data backups are always encrypted.
 - All network traffic inside the service is encrypted by using state-of-the-art encryption protocols.

 ## Service integration

-Always use encrypted network protocols to connect to PowerBI server and Business Central web services:
+We recommend that you use encrypted network protocols to connect to the PowerBI server and Business Central web services.
+For more information, see the following articles:

 [Connect to Microsoft Dynamics NAV with Power BI](https://docs.microsoft.com/en-us/power-bi/service-connect-to-microsoft-dynamics-nav)